iAmitJambhulkar/IAmitJambhulkar/README.md

 ## About Me

 Hello!
-I’m Amit Jambhulkar, an app developer specializing in Android and iOS applications.
+I’m Amit Jambhulkar, An Application Developer specializing in Android and iOS Applications.
 My expertise includes Flutter and native development.
-Currently, I’m expanding my skill set by exploring web development as well.
+Currently, I’m expanding my skill set by exploring Web Development as well.

 <!--